satyakisikdar/spanner-comm-detection/readme_louvain.txt

 the tree:
 ./hierarchy graph.tree -l 2 > graph_node2comm_level2

+4. To display the X relational matrix for a given level of the tree:
+./matrix graph.tree -l 2 > graph_X_level2

 -----------------------------------------------------------------------------

 Known bugs or restrictions:
-- the number of nodes is stored on 4 bytes and the number of links on 8 bytes.
+- the number of nodes is stored on int (4 bytes) and the number of links on unsigned long long (8 bytes).
+- the program is not suited for 32 bits Windows systems.

 -----------------------------------------------------------------------------

 Version history:
-The following modifications have been made from version 0.1:
+The following modifications have been made from version 0.1 and 0.2:
-- weights are now stored using floats (integer in V0.1)
+- weights are now stored using long double (integer in V0.1 and float in V0.2)
-- degrees are stored on 8 bytes allowing large graphs to be decomposed
+- degrees are stored on 8 bytes (unsigned long long) allowing large graphs to be decomposed
 - weights are stored in a separate file, which allows disk usage reduction if different weights are to be used on the same topology
 - any given partition can be used as a seed for the algorithm rather than just the trivial partition where each node belongs to its own community
-- initial network can contain loops is network is considered weighted
+- initial network can contain loops if network is considered weighted
 - graph is not renumbered by default in the convert program
 - an optional verbose mode has been added and the program is silent by default
-- some portions of the code have been c++ improved (type * -> vector<type>) These modifications imply that any binary graph file created with the previous version of the code is not comptabile with this version.
+- some portions of the code have been c++ improved (type * -> vector<type>) These modifications imply that any binary graph file created with the previous versions of the code is not comptabile with this version.
 You must therefore regenerate all the binary files.

-Version 0.1:
+Version 0.1 and 0.2:
 - initial community detection algorithm